dotnet/designs/proposed/SerializerGoals5.0.md

 The "Reflection features" option may or may not be implemented for 5.0, but is likely to be implemented eventually due to high demand.

-The "Metadata code-gen" option does not require "Reflection features" although if "Reflection features" is implemented then the code generation may be reduced (i.e. no code generation necessary for property setters\getters\constructors).
+The "Metadata code-gen" option does not require "Reflection features" although if "Reflection features" is implemented then the code generation may be reduced (i.e. no code generation necessary for getters, setters and constructors).

 **The recommended plan for 5.0 (in sequence):**
 1. *Required*: implement the required features for the "Minimal" option.
 2. *Optional*: Implement "Reflection features".
 If the result is noticably slower in the steady-state scenarios then we may need to consider contingency plans such as options to control whether to use IL emit or not -- i.e. startup vs. steady-state tradeoffs.
-3. *Optional*: pending performance and\or overlap with other scenarios, implement "Metadata code-gen".
+3. *Optional*: pending performance or overlap with other scenarios, implement "Metadata code-gen".
 This avoids all usages of System.Reflection including looking up properties and attributes.
-There may or may not be generated code for property getters\setters\constructors depending on the performance of "Reflection features" and linker "tree shaking" requirements.
+There may or may not be generated code for getters, setters or constructors depending on the performance of "Reflection features" and linker "tree shaking" requirements.